cachebag/rust-line/README.md

 - `GET /uptime` – returns server uptime.
 - `GET /echo/<text>` – echoes `<text>` back.
 - `GET /user-agent` – returns the `User-Agent` header from the request.
+- `GET /files` - Returns content of a specified file

 ## Performance (WIP)
 `perf.sh` will use `wrk` to run a performance test on the server.
 It runs 100 connections on 8 threads.